Dynatrace/dynatrace-configuration-as-code/documentation/docs/Guides/add_new_api.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 title: Add a new API
 ---

-This guide shows you how to add a new API to Monaco that is not included in the [table of supported APIs](/configuration/configTypes_tokenPermissions.md) and how to determine whether an API is easy to add.
+This guide shows you how to add a new API to Monaco that is not included in the [table of supported APIs](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code#configuration-types--apis) and how to recognize if an API is easy to add or not.

 > :warning: Adding APIs to Monaco is straightforward in most cases.
 However, some APIs require more coding.

 ## Determine if an API is easy to add